Tickets for our 2023 festival are now on sale!

 Jenny’s biographies have been particularly praised for their vivid, detailed recreation of the time and place in which their subjects lived and nowhere more so than in her latest book, the beautifully illustrated Sybil and Cyril – Cutting through Time, the story of Sybil Andrews and Cyril Power.
 Sybil Andrews was an outstanding artist best known for her ground breaking stylised linocuts portraying daily rural and urban life.
 She was born in Bury St Edmunds in 1898 where her family had an ironmongers (Andrews & Plumpton) in Guildhall Street and she often used the town as her subject.
 A rare tapestry made by her is in the Cathedral and Moyses Hall holds a number of her linocuts and paintings.
 The Sybil Andrews Academy on Moreton Hall is named after her.

-This event is generously supported by the Bury Society.
+This event was generously supported by the Bury Society.

 Nicola Upson & Mandy Morton